 …which shows, in short, that we have enough resources, so homelessness and poverty should not be a thing in America.
 Our values are just really messed up which is created by the requirements of monetary systems.

-Can you name me any country which has eliminated poverty?
-No, you cannot.
+Can you name any country which has eliminated poverty?
+No, you cannot, because no countries have eliminated poverty.
 Where is the country with the lowest poverty in the world?
 It is in one of the Nordic countries and their poverty rate is about 3%.
-Even they cannot end poverty.
-Any socioeconomic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today – a complete failure.
+Even with as great as they are, even they cannot end poverty.
+Any socioeconomic system which has any non-zero level of poverty is a complete and absolute failure and that is what we are faced with today – a complete and absolute failure.

 - build or replace infrastructure